hiesabx/reservoirflow/README.md

-# Petroleum Reservoir Simulation Using Scientific Computing and Machine Learning With Python - respy
+# Open Reservoir Simulation Using Scientific Computing and Machine Learning With Python - openresim

 ## Introduction

-__respy__ is a modern open-source python library that helps reservoir engineers to be proficient data scientists who are able to express their practical and scientific knowledge by coding.
+__openresim__ is a modern open-source python library that helps reservoir engineers to be proficient data scientists who are able to express their practical and scientific knowledge by coding.

 ## Capabilities